PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 ## 2.4.2 Database System Utilities
 + To perform certain functions such as:
   - Loading data stored in files into a database.
 Includes data conversion tools.
-  - Backing up the database periodically on tape.
+  - Backing up the database periodically on tape or other storage medium.
   - Reorganizing database file structures.
   - Performance monitoring utilities.
   - Report generation utilities.